-Skilled nursing refers to assessments, judgments, interventions, and evaluation of interventions which require the education, training, and experience of a licensed nurse to complete.
+Skilled nursing refers to assessments, judgments, interventions, and evaluation of interventions which require the education, training and experience of a licensed nurse to complete.
 Services must be based on an assessment and supporting documentation that describes the complexity and intensity of the student's care and the frequency of skilled nursing interventions.

-All nursing services must be under the order and direction of a physician, PA or APRN.
-Skilled nursing services are a covered service when provided by a registered nurse (RN) or a licensed practical nurse (LPN) under the supervision of an RN in accordance with the POC.
-An LPN may participate in the implementation of the POC for providing care to students under the supervision of a licensed RN, physician, PA or APRN that meet the federal requirements of 42 CFR 440.166.
+All nursing services must be under the order and supervision of a physician or APRN.
+Skilled nursing services are a covered service when provided by a registered nurse (RN) or a licensed practical nurse (LPN) under the supervision of a RN in accordance with the POC.
+A LPN may participate in the implementation of the POC for providing care to students under the supervision of a licensed RN, physician, or APRN that meet the federal requirements of 42 CFR 440.166.
+Services considered observational or stand-by in nature are not covered.
 Nursing services are provided to an individual on a direct, one-to-one basis, on site within the school setting.